633 W 5th Street #2890

-An abundant natural mineral found in stone, soil, and sand, crystalline silica is one of the major raw ingredients needed by the construction industry to produce bricks, artificial stone, and much more.
+An abundant natural mineral found in stone, soil, and sand, crystalline silica is a major raw ingredient the construction industry needs to produce bricks, artificial stone, and much more.
+Below, our superior personal injury attorney, Michael Ehline, will use his experience in law and as a licensed contractor in Los Angeles and Orange County, CA, to explain silica exposure claims.

 It is also used to create products such as glass, pottery, and ceramics.
-Those working in the sand and construction industries, such as foundries or hydraulic fracturing, among others, are often exposed to respirable crystalline silica.
-Exposure to toxic substances for longer durations can have adverse health effects on a worker’s health.
+Those working in the sand and construction industries, such as foundries or hydraulic fracturing, are often exposed to respirable crystalline silica.
+Exposure to toxic substances for longer durations can adversely affect a worker’s health.
 It can lead to serious injuries and also life-threatening illnesses.

 Employees working in environments with a high risk of crystalline silica exposure do not realize that they’re suffering from the consequences of the toxic exposure until it’s too late.
 Some workers develop serious health conditions years after their initial silica dust exposure.